|SUSAN V. BOSAK, MA

 Susan has a diverse background.
 She holds degrees in English and Sociology, and the applied social science of Human Communication with a specialty in community and multigenerational issues.
 In addition to the social sciences, she has a background in the natural sciences.

 Susan is an active member of several organizations: National Council on Family Relations (NCFR); American Society on Aging (ASA); Gerontological Society of America (GSA); International Reading Association (IRA); National Council of Teachers of English (NCTE); Society of Children's Book Writers and Illustrators (SCBWI); International Communication Association (ICA); International Listening Association (ILA); Association for Conflict Resolution (ACR); and International Society for General Semantics (ISGS).

-Susan is a popular speaker.
-She talks from her heart and takes you on a rollercoaster ride by making surprising connections between ideas to inspire and enlighten.
 Her work has been written up in many newspapers and magazines, such as The Washington Post, The Wall Street Journal, Chicago Sun-Times, Dallas Morning News, Reader's Digest, and Woman's Day.
 She is a popular radio and television guest, appearing on shows across the country, including Weekend Today in New York.

 Susan gets a lot of her inspiration from the trees in the arboretum surrounding the home of the Legacy Project, the Legacy Center in Toronto, Canada.
 She has more books than fit on her shelves, an ever-expanding list of questions and, of course, her dreams.